Our

 This little gray fox has been a visitor every evening for quite awhile

 now.
-The rock he is standing on is about twenty feet from the
+The rock he is standing on is about twenty feet from the front

 door of our home.
-Richard has taken to putting out a small
+Richard has taken to putting out a small handful

 of Ann Margret's catfood as well as an occasional mouse or

 gopher that Ann captures but refuses to eat.
-Of course we
+Of course we bring Ann

 in every night so she won't end up like her mice or gophers.